The Storj S3-compatible Gateway supports a RESTful API that is compatible with the basic data access model of the Amazon S3 API.

 The Storj S3 Gateway is well-suited for many application architectures, but the S3 standard was designed for centralized storage and there are a few areas where a decentralized architecture requires a different approach.

 Storj-hosted S3 Compatible Gateway: Storj hosted S3 Compatible Service

 Self-hosted S3 Compatible Gateway: Self-hosted S3 Compatible Binary (run your own S3 endpoint)

-The latest compatibility can be found in the compatibility table for GatewayST in our GitHub repo.
+The latest compatibility can be found in the S3 compatibility table.

 If you have an existing application that is using an S3-compatible object storage service and you want to switch to Storj, the easiest way to switch is to use the hosted S3-compatible service.
 The main design decision you need to be aware of is that Gateway-MT uses Design Decision - Server-side Encryption.
 You can learn about the supported commands and endpoints for S3 compatibility under the SDK & Reference section for the Storj-hosted S3 Compatible Gateway.